 The Michigan Council for Maternal & Child Health (MCMCH) is an organization of diverse partners representing hospital systems, statewide organizations, local public health advocates and individuals, advocating for public policy that will improve maternal and child health outcomes through prevention programs, access to care and adequate funding/reimbursement for providers.

-The uneven distribution of the dental workforce impedes access to care: There is at least one dental shortage area in 76 of Michigan’s 83 counties.
+• There is at least one dental shortage area in 77 of Michigan’s 83 counties.

-Seniors, pregnant women, low-income children and other special populations are at risk for poor oral health outcomes: In 2008, 3 out of 4 new mothers in Michigan did not receive any dental care during their most recent pregnancy.
+• Almost 3 out of 4 new mothers in 2008 did not receive dental care during their most recent pregnancy.
+Research shows gum disease contributes to preterm birth.

 • Nearly 60 percent of children on Medicaid did not see a dentist in 2014—placing Michigan in the bottom ten states in the nation.